rlacombe/SoundCloud-MacOS/README.md

 Ideas for improvements:

-- resize web view along with window
+- manage OAuth authentication (requires pop-ups)
 - bind to the MacBook reverse | play | forward keys
 - feel free to suggest any other ideas!